Graph-oriented Instruction Tuning of Large Language Models for Generic Graph Mining: Abstract

 \section{Abstract}

-Graphs with abundant attributes are essential in modeling interconnected entities and improving predictions in various real-world applications.
-Traditional Graph Neural Networks (GNNs), which are commonly used for modeling attributed graphs, need to be re-trained every time when applied to different graph tasks and datasets.
-Although the emergence of Large Language Models (LLMs) has introduced a new paradigm in natural language processing, the generative potential of LLMs in graph mining remains largely under-explored.
-To this end, we propose a novel framework \method, which seamlessly integrates the strengths of GNNs and LLMs and facilitates a more effective and generic approach for graph mining across different tasks and datasets.
-Specifically, we first introduce a compact graph description via the proposed adaptive input generation to encapsulate key information from the graph under the constraints of language token limitations.
-Then, we propose a diverse instruction generation mechanism, which distills the reasoning capabilities from LLMs (e.g., GPT-4) to create task-specific Chain-of-Thought-based instruction packages for different graph tasks.
-Finally, we propose a graph-aware instruction tuning with a dynamic instruction package allocation strategy across tasks and datasets, ensuring the effectiveness and generalization of the training process.
-Our experimental results demonstrate significant improvements in different graph tasks, showcasing the potential of our \method in enhancing the accuracy of graph-oriented downstream tasks while keeping the generation powers of LLMs.
+Graphs with abundant attributes are essential in modeling interconnected entities and enhancing predictions across various real-world applications.
+Traditional Graph Neural Networks (GNNs) often require re-training for different graph tasks and datasets.
+Although the emergence of Large Language Models (LLMs) has introduced new paradigms in natural language processing, their potential for generic graph mining—training a single model to simultaneously handle diverse tasks and datasets—remains under-explored.
+To this end, our novel framework \method, seamlessly integrates the strengths of GNNs and LLMs into one foundation model for graph mining across tasks and datasets.
+This framework first features a compact graph description to encapsulate key graph information within language token limitations.
+Then, we propose a diverse instruction generation mechanism with Chain-of-Thought (CoT)-based instruction packages to distill the reasoning capabilities from advanced LLMs like GPT-4.
+Finally, we design a graph-aware instruction tuning strategy to facilitate mutual enhancement across multiple tasks and datasets while preventing catastrophic forgetting of LLMs' generative abilities.
+Our experimental results demonstrate significant improvements in five graph tasks and ten datasets, showcasing the potential of our \method in enhancing the accuracy of graph-oriented downstream tasks while improving the generation abilities of LLMs.